| |

 5 = unable to do

-lots of time familiarizing yourself with the beginner exercises prior
+time familiarizing yourself with the beginner exercises prior to

 If you feel any discomfort doing the above test, then contact a